screen and blind master

 Roller blinds on door with city view in the background

 Venetian blinds offer material variety, including timber, aluminium, and PVC options, with slat sizes from 25mm to 50mm.
-This traditional style offers precise light control and works well in both classic and modern interior designs.
+This traditional style offers precise light control and works well in both classic and modern or traditional designs.
+Venetian blinds are a great option for achieving style and functionality.

 Close up view of Venetian Blinds slightly open

 Vertical blinds are available in fabric, PVC, and aluminium with blade widths from 89mm to 127mm.
-They’re particularly effective for large sliding doors and wide windows where horizontal blinds would be impractical.
+They’re particularly effective for large sliding doors and wide windows where horizontal blind options would be impractical.

 Close up of vertical blinds sliding rail